Two Bites at the Apple: How UnitedHealthcare Targeted a Patient Through DHS and Local Police

 The Administrative Erasure project defines this pattern: using bureaucratic processes to erase dissenters by reframing them as risks.

-Escalation Ladder: UHC tried federal, then local, until someone might act.
+Escalation Ladder.
+UHC tried federal; RMHP tried local—until someone might act.

-Narrative Laundering: They didn’t have to prove a crime; they just had to seed suspicion.
+Narrative Laundering.
+They didn’t need to prove a crime; they only needed to seed suspicion.

 What began as coverage disputes over estrogen and surgery became a manufactured threat investigation.
 That’s erasure, not error.